ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial.md

 ### Training configuration options

-We now discuss the various options in this training configuration file, which include the network architecture, the input shape of the dataset, or the number of output parameters to predict.
+We now discuss the various options in the `config.json` training configuration file, which include the network architecture, the input shape of the dataset, or the number of output parameters to predict.

 #### General info

 We first specify general settings for the experiment such as the experiment's name, the number of GPUs used, the number of trials performed for each execution of `pypopsyn/learning/train.py` in case convergence is not reached, and the specific convergence thresholds for each of the possible output parameters.

-!!! note

-    Trials and convergence thresholds are relevant because random initialization of network weights and biases can lead to different training behaviour across repeated training runs.
-To mitigate the possibility of getting trapped in a local (but not global) minimum during the optimization, we implement individual thresholds for our parameters and perform several training trials until all convergence thresholds are met, or the pre-defined number of trials is reached.
-In the latter case, the best trained model is saved although not all convergence criteria have been met.

 ```commandline
 {